zeppelinos/kernel/README.md

 In this case, the interaction with the kernel is still at the release level, but there is an on-chain record of the different versions of the standard library that keeps track of which implementations are associated to the different contracts for each of its releases.

 ## PickACard Example
 The `PickACard` user app is provided as an example of usage of the kernel, together with mock `ERC721` library contracts.
-These last contracts showcase the simplicity of the modifications required to go from a standard off-chain library like [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity/) to an on-chain, upgradeable stdlib of the type provided by **zeppelin_os**.
+These last contracts showcase the simplicity of the modifications required to go from a standard off-chain library like [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity/) to an on-chain, upgradeable stdlib of the type provided by **ZeppelinOS**.
 As mentioned before, the constructor is replaced by an `initialize` method that takes care of initialzing the state variables, and is typically called upon creation of its upgradeability proxy.
 The `PickACard` app then uses the library through the kernel to get an implementation of the `ERC721` token.